trunghieumickey/colorprint3/README.md

 # colorprint3
-A simple library to print color on Python3
+A simple library to print color on Python 3